junior-bash/Weku.FrontEnd/thecodechat-main/thecodechat-main/README.md

 I appreciate any contributions to the project or reports of issues.
 Please create an issue on the GitHub repository or submit a pull request.

 ### Author
-Khulekani Shaun Mpanza - khulekani.zondi704@gmail.com
+Bob Junior Konde - bobkalala12@gmail.com
 ### License
 This project is licensed under the MIT License.
 For more information, please see the LICENSE file.